-The Christchurch – Canterbury region stretches from ocean to Alps, contrasting sweeping plains and mountain peaks.
-Just 1 ½ hours from Christchurch, Mt Hutt is a giant amongst giants that boasts the longest ski season in New Zealand.
+The Christchurch – Canterbury region stretches from ocean to Alps, including sweeping plains and mountain peaks.
+Just 1.5 hours from Christchurch, Mt Hutt boasts the longest ski season in New Zealand.
 Nearby Porters is home to Castle Hill, one of the top bouldering areas in the world.

-Mt Dobson has the longest beginners slope in New Zealand and three quarters of the 400 hectares are dedicated to beginners and intermediates so it’s a great place to start for first-time skiiers.
+Mt Dobson has the longest beginners slope in New Zealand and three quarters of the 400 hectares are dedicated to beginners and intermediates - so it’s a great place to start for first-time skiiers.
 For a more advanced and extraordinary experience, skiers can go heliskiing or ski the Tasman Glacier to experience New Zealand's longest ski runs.

 Roundhill family-friendly ski area provides stunning views over the Southern Alps, Lake Tekapo / Tākapo, and Aoraki / Mt Cook.
 If you’re a beginner, many gentle slopes are available for you to test and refine your skiing and snowboarding skills.
 You might want to stay at Mantra Lake Tekapo and Peppers Bluewater, both located right by Lake Tekapo / Tākapo.